 Dakota Eye Institute is proud to be a participant with the InfantSEE® program.
-Thomas Samson, OD, provides the InfantSee program assessment.
+Dr. Thomas Samson, Dr. Michael Ranum and Dr. Leslie Hellebush provide the InfantSEE program assessment at no cost to the patient.

 The InfantSEE® assessment offers early detection of potential eye and vision problems as a complement to the eye screening conducted in a pediatric well-care visit.
 A comprehensive assessment between the ages of 6 months and 12 months is recommended to determine healthy development of vision.
 Risk factors for many eye conditions, including amblyopia (often referred to as lazy eye), muscle imbalances, and some ocular diseases, have no signs or symptoms and may not be detected in a well-baby check-up.
 Such pediatrician visits include care and services performed by all personnel and last an average of 22 minutes, which is ample time for screening and detecting potential large-scope health problems.
 However, significant risk factors for eye and vision disorders are not detectable by base-level infant eye screening, and even early retinoblastoma, the seventh most common pediatric cancer, is detected more than 80 percent of the time outside the doctor’s office by a family member or friend.